Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Gradient-based Local Step

 For shape~$\gene_i$, as in Fig.~\ref{fig3}, we propose to iteratively evaluate all the smallest perturbations, \ie{}, to investigate the performance of all shapes~$\gene_{i+1}$ with Hamming distance~\cite{Robinson_AnIntroductionToAbstractAlgebra}~$d_\T{H}\left(\gene_i, \gene_{i+1}\right) = 1$, see Fig.~\ref{fig5}.
 The effects of the smallest topology perturbations over shape~$\gene_{i}$ are quantified as~\cite{Capeketal_ShapeSynthesisBasedOnTopologySensitivity}

-where the right-hand side is evaluated for all the smallest perturbations (see the following subsections).
+where the right-hand side is evaluated for all the smallest perturbations (see the following subsections), a process which is greatly accelerated by the employed low-rank updates.
 Vector~$\V{\tau}$ measures topology sensitivity of objective function~$f$ over shape~$\gene_i$, see Fig.~\ref{fig6}.
-It provides information on what happens if a removed \ac{DOF} is put back (changed from vacuum to a material) or one active \ac{DOF} is removed (changed from material to vacuum).
-Objective function~$f$ can be a composite function and can consist of parts depending on current~$\Iv\left(\gene_i\right)$ or directly on geometry~$\gene_i$.
+It provides, on a particular case of Q-factor, information on what happens if a removed \ac{DOF} is put back (changed from vacuum to a material) or one active \ac{DOF} is removed (changed from material to vacuum).
+Objective function~$f$ can be a composite function and can consist of parts depending on current~$\Iv\left(\gene_i\right)$ or directly on word~$\gene_i$.
 The computational complexity of one local update (to evaluate one modified shape~$\gene_{i+1}$) is of the order~$\OP{O}(M)$ and computational complexity of all local updates (to investigate all possible modifications of shape~$\gene_i$) is of the order~$\OP{O}(M \Nopt)$, where $\Nopt = \Ndof - P$.
-In other words, to gather information about all the smallest perturbations~\eqref{eq:topoSens1} costs as much as one matrix-vector multiplication, \eg{}, to solve one problem~\eqref{eq:MoM1}.
+In other words, gathering information about all the smallest perturbations~\eqref{eq:topoSens1} costs as much as a single solution to problem~\eqref{eq:MoM1}.